 The City's fees are based on levels of service and costs more than a quarter-century old and much has changed in the 27 years since Atlanta's original impact fees were adopted.
 In this time, construction costs have more than doubled and land costs are substantially higher than they were in 1993.
 Large area designations once targeted for impact fee exemptions are no longer in active use by the City.
+Continued reliance on outmoded data and procedures is not recommended.
 Further reasons for updating the current program include the following:

 - Current transportation impact fees are exclusively focused on adding vehicular roadway capacity, while the City has an equally-important need for multi-modal improvements. - Current transportation impact fees cover the cost of arterial roads, but not collector roads, which get the bulk of City improvements.
-Trip generation rates are based on the 1991 5th edition of the ITE manual, rather than the current 2017 10th edition. - Current park fees cover only land and site development costs, but not park improvements. - The "recoupment approach" taken in 1993 was designed to fund exemptions by setting the adopted levels of service low for park, fire and police fees, based on projected development seven or more years in the future assuming no improvements. - Any new procedures for programming transportation impact fees should comply with State requirements imposed in 2007.
+Trip generation rates are based on the 1991 5th edition of the ITE manual, rather than the current 2017 10th edition. - Current park fees cover only land and site development costs, but not park improvements. - Any new procedures for programming transportation impact fees should comply with State requirements imposed in 2007.
 These require consideration of the proximity to new development and the greatest effect on level of service when programming transportation impact fee expenditures, with annual review by the impact fee advisory committee.